N0RQ’s notes on the GE MVS radios

 (Programming instructions are found halfway down this page…)

 In an effort to assist others who might be interested in doing the same, this web page has been put together.
-First, some links:
+First, some links (from guys that know more about these than I do):

 The MVS units are particularly suited to data/packet use, mainly APRS, but also Winlink and traditional packet.
 Some guys even use them as simplex IRLP nodes.